Toyota Recalling 1.8M RAV4s Over Hazardous Batteries

 To see if your vehicle is involved in a safety recall visit Toyota.com/recall or nhtsa.gov/recalls and enter your Vehicle Identification Number (VIN) or license plate information.

-For any additional questions, Toyota customer support is also available by calling the Toyota Brand Engagement Center (1-800-331-4331).
+For any additional questions, Toyota customer support is also available by calling the Toyota Brand Engagement Center (at 1-800-331-4331).